-Though all courses may be repeated to raise a grade, credit toward graduation is only earned once for any class.
-The lower grade will be counted as an elective.
+Though all courses may be repeated to raise a grade, the lower grade will be counted as an elective.
 When a class is taken a second time for grade improvement, the credit and the higher grade will be listed on the official transcript and included in the grade point average (GPA) calculation.
 When a class is taken for grade improvement the class must be taken at school during the regular school day.
 The class in which the lower grade was earned will remain on the official transcript but will not be included in GPA calculation.
 The Request to Repeat a Class for a Better Grade form must be completed and returned to the school counselor.
-Challenge Exams may not be taken to improve a grade.
-Campus based Edgenuity RISE/CWA at Agua Fria Online courses MAY be taken for the purpose of improving a grade.
-Online classes are not factored into the GPA.
-Summer School Credit Recovery classes may not be taken to improve a grade other than an F or NC.